Privacy-Preserving Epidemiological Modeling on Mobile Graphs

-Our benchmarking using the proof-of-concept implementation demonstrated the \ourname{} framework's viability for real-world adaptation.
+\iffullversion \paragraph{Summmary} Our benchmarking using the proof-of-concept implementation demonstrated the \ourname{} framework's viability for real-world adaptation.
 One of the key benefits of our approaches is that participants have very little work to do.
-The system's efficiency can be increased with appropriate hardware and optimized implementations.
+The system's efficiency can be further improved with appropriate hardware and optimized (non-prototype) implementations. \fi